juliusbroomfield/game-recommendation-system/README.md

 - **steam.csv:** This file is the dataset used to train and test the model.

 ## Usage
-To use the game recommender system, simply run the app.py file.
+To use the game recommender system, visit https://juliusthecreator-steam-game-recommender-app-uherl8.streamlit.app/.

 The website may take some time to load, especially if there has been inactivity.
-Once loaded, the user can enter a game title in the search bar and the recommender system will suggest similar games based on user input.
+Once loaded, the user can enter a game title in the search bar and the recommender system will suggest 5 similar games based on user input.